Callbacks

 </body>

-Ex: If you need to generate a new ID associated with your order, you can
+Example: If you need to generate a new ID associated with your order, you can await those calls in your callbacks.

-collection is required when creating an order (collection can be empty)- For each line item, SKU (all caps) is a required field
+• For each line item, SKU (all caps) is a required field

 Order Details Callback